Diversity of Answers to Conjunctive Queries: Diversity of Conjunctive Queries with Negation

-\begin{proof} To show this we only have to ensure that finding a suitable tree decomposition and applying the algorithm is possible in the required time bound as the correctness of this procedure follows directly from Lemmas \ref{lem:cqnleaf} to \ref{lem:cqn-finalization}.
+\begin{proof}[Proof of \autoref{theorem:cqnXP}] To prove the result, we only have to ensure that finding a suitable tree decomposition and applying the algorithm is possible in the required time bound as the correctness of this procedure follows directly from Lemmas \ref{lem:cqnleaf} to \ref{lem:cqn-finalization}.

 Due to \cite{DBLP:journals/siamcomp/Bodlaender96} and \cite{DBLP:books/sp/Kloks94} computing a width optimal nice tree decomposition is possible in linear time.
-Furthermore, the number of nodes in this tree decomposition is linear in $|Q|$ and thus, performing the bottom-up traversal of the algorithm is possible in the required time bound due to Lemma \ref{lem:cqn-runtime}.
-Lastly, we also have to look at the run time of the final step of the algorithm.
+Furthermore, the number of nodes in this tree decomposition is linear in $|Q|$ and, thus, performing the bottom-up traversal of the algorithm is possible in the required time bound due to Lemma \ref{lem:cqn-runtime}.
+Lastly, we also have to look at the running time of the final step of the algorithm.
 There, we possibly have to evaluate $f$ for each tuple in $D_r$.
 But, since $|D_r|\leq \dom(I)^{k(\omega + 1)}\cdot (|X|+1)^\frac{k(k-1)}{2}$ and $f$ is computable in polynomial time (in $k$ and $|X|$), also this step is possible in the required time bound. \end{proof}